ayowoleadenuga/tailwind-class-grouper/README.md

 ### Classes not being grouped

+0. Ensure you are on Prettier v3 (plugin peers on v3) and have `clsx` installed/imported where grouping occurs.
 1. Check that you have at least 4 classes (configurable with `tailwindGroupMinClasses`)
 2. Ensure the plugin is properly installed and configured
 3. Verify that your file extensions are included in the linting/formatting